SatelliteShorelines/SDS_Benchmark/datasets/DUCK/README.md

 ![image](./DUCK_inputs.jpg)

-The time-series of shoreline change were extracted from in situ surveys for the 0.4 m NAVD88 contour (equivalent to MHW):
+The time-series of shoreline change were extracted from in situ surveys for the 0.457 m NAVD88 contour (equivalent to MHHW, and 0.585 m AMSL):

 ![image](./DUCK_insitu_timeseries.jpg)

 Additional information to perform a tidal/wave correction is also provided:
 - Beach-face slope: use $tan\beta = 0.1$
-- Modelled tide levels: `DUCK_tides.csv` dates in UTC time and tide levels in metres Above Mean Sea Level
+- Modelled tide levels: `DUCK_tides.csv` dates in UTC time and tide levels in metres Above Mean Sea Level (AMSL).
 - Hindcast wave parameters: `DUCK_waves_ERA5.csv` dates in UTC time and wave parameters are from ERA5 reanalysis.

 ![image](./DUCK_tides.jpg)